mainmatter/playbook/workflow/design/process.md

 Our process is ideal for complex projects because it breaks problems into manageable parts from the start.

-Our iterative focus prevents the common project pitfalls, such as running out of budget, time, or even failing to solve the problem altogether.
+Because we apply an iterative approach, we can prevent most common project pitfalls, such as running out of budget, time, or even failing to solve the problem altogether.

-Prioritizing ideas together and validating, Iteratively scaffolding to a solution, working in close collaboration with our clients.

 ### First contact with the client - Setting a solid foundation